 - Machine Learning – As the name suggests, Machine Learning is about teaching a machine to learn through experience and the use of data.
 Plainly speaking, ML is about recognising patterns in the data, thanks to which the machine is able to produce a relevant output.

-- Natural Language Processing (NLP) – Deals with everything related to human language: contextual reading, writing, speaking, interpreting etc. It deals with automatic manipulation and understanding of a text in either written or spoken form.
+- Natural Language Processing (NLP) – Covers everything related to human language: contextual reading, writing, speaking, interpreting etc. It deals with automatic manipulation and understanding of a text in either written or spoken form.
 Natural language processing is used, for example, for the purpose of sentiment analysis.

 - Computer Vision – Focused on finding patterns and extracting information from visuals, and obtaining actionable insights based on image or video analysis.
 You’re probably familiar with one of the most popular applications of computer vision – face recognition.

-- Cognitive Computing – Focused on mimicking the thought process as closely to a human brain as possible.
-Cognitive computing aims to teach the machine to analyse contexts and solve complex problems similarly to humans.
+- Cognitive Computing – This subset focuses on mimicking the thought process as closely to a human brain as possible, aiming to teach the machine to analyse contexts and solve complex problems similarly to humans.

 AI vs Machine Learning – remember the difference!

 You may have noticed that the definitions of Artificial Intelligence and Machine Learning are fairly similar.
-In fact, the term AI has been frequently misused over the years, especially in places where Machine Learning would be the appropriate one to use.
+In fact, the term AI has been frequently misused over the years, especially in places where Machine Learning would be the more appropriate one.

 What’s more, Machine Learning is in fact the most important part in the process of creating AI algorithms that mimic human thinking.